seancorfield/seancorfield.github.io/source/_drafts/2018-04-18-all-the-paths.markdown

 ## Looking Forward

 `clj` and `deps.edn` and `tools.deps.alpha` provide a core, standardized way of dealing with dependencies and various options that are required to run Clojure programs.
 Over time, this should become the standard baseline for "installing" and running Clojure code on Linux, Mac, and Windows.
 Both Leiningen and Boot have a strongly entrenched user base and both provide substantially enhanced behavior above and beyond `clj` and its components -- that's by design.
-It is reasonable to assume that tooling based on `clj`, `deps.edn`, and `tools.deps.alpha` will become much more commonplace and there will come a day, possibly soon, where developers who pick up Clojure no longer need to consider installing Boot or Leiningen.
+It is reasonable to assume that tooling based on `clj`, `deps.edn`, and `tools.deps.alpha` will become much more commonplace and there will come a day, possibly soon, where developers who pick up Clojure no longer need to consider installing Boot or Leiningen for their day-to-day work.

 ## p.s.
 Building New Projects